 Very full, and definitely satisfied, it’s almost a surprise there was any room left for the Mexican doughnuts – a must have when brunching at Asia de Cuba.

 Two small round doughnuts, one stuffed with salted caramel sauce and the other with a rich chocolate sauce, were the perfect size for dessert after such a feast.

 Super cute served as a pair, and seriously indulgent, they were warm, soft and sugary, with a thick oozing centre.
 Bottomless for those who dare try to fit another portion, they’re seriously moreish!

-With brunch packages starting at £35pp (main course and bottomless brunch cocktails), and the option we went for priced at £45, it’s on the pricey side for bottomless brunches on the london food scene, however it’s totally worth forking out, especially if you have a special occasion coming up!
+With brunch packages starting at £35pp (main course and bottomless brunch cocktails), it’s on the pricey side for bottomless brunches on the london food scene.
+The option we went for priced at £45.
+However it’s totally worth forking out, especially if you have a special occasion coming up!